-Therapy for Adult Daughters of Emotionally Immature Parents in Michigan
+Therapy for Adult Children of Emotionally Immature Family Dynamics in Michigan

-Virtual therapy for women healing from emotionally immature parenting and childhood emotional neglect.
+Online therapy for adults healing from emotionally immature family dynamics and childhood emotional neglect.

 If you grew up walking on eggshells and still struggle with people pleasing, overthinking, or guilt after setting boundaries, therapy can help you untangle these patterns and rebuild steady self-trust.

-How Emotionally Immature Parenting Can Affect Adult Daughters
+How Emotionally Immature Family Dynamics Affect Adult Children

-Emotionally immature parents often struggle with emotional regulation, accountability, and responding consistently to their child’s emotional needs.
+Emotionally immature parents and family systems often struggle with emotional regulation, accountability, and responding consistently to a child's emotional needs.

 Children growing up in these environments may learn to:

-Many adult daughters also experienced subtle forms of childhood emotional neglect, where their emotional needs were minimized or overlooked.
+Many adults also experienced subtle forms of childhood emotional neglect, where their emotional needs were minimized, dismissed, or simply never acknowledged.

-Therapy creates space to understand how these dynamics shaped your nervous system, relationships, and sense of self.
+Therapy creates space to understand how these dynamics shaped your nervous system, your relationships, and your sense of self.

 What We Work on in Therapy